scaffold-eth/scaffold-eth/README.md

-# 🏗 Scaffold-ETH x Buildbear
+# 🏗 Scaffold-ETH x Buildbear1

 🧪 Quickly experiment with Solidity using a forked private testnet, from the mainnet, and swapping tokens from Uniswap